 In Hess, a case pending in Broward County, the jury returned a verdict finding that decedent relied to his detriment on an omission by the defendant before May 5, 1982 (twelve years prior to the filing of the Engle Complaint).
 Defendant moved for judgment as a matter of law on plaintiff's fraudulent concealment claim on the basis that the claim was barred by Florida's statute of repose.
 The trial court denied the motion and was reversed by the Fourth District Court of Appeal, which held that any Engle progeny claim for a fraud committed before May 5, 1982 is barred.
 In April 2015, the Florida Supreme Court reversed the Fourth District Court of Appeal decision and reinstated the jury verdict.
 The Florida Supreme Court held that Engle defendants cannot raise a statute of repose defense to claims for concealment or conspiracy.
-Defendants intend to move for rehearing.
+Defendant moved for rehearing.

 On April 8, 2015, in Graham v.
 R.J.
 Reynolds Tobacco Co., the Eleventh Circuit found meritorious a defense that, in Engle progeny cases, federal law impliedly preempts use of the preserved Engle findings to establish claims for strict liability or negligence.
+The plaintiff moved for rehearing.

 Liggett Only Cases.
-There are currently four cases pending where Liggett is the only remaining defendant.
-These cases consist of three Individual Actions and one Engle progeny case.
-The Engle progeny case is not currently set for trial.
+There are currently three cases pending where Liggett is the only remaining defendant.
+These cases consist of three Individual Actions.
 In one of the Individual Actions, Hausrath (NY state court), plaintiff moved to restore the case to the active docket calendar after it was removed by the court.
 The motion was granted, affirmed on appeal and remanded to the trial court for further proceedings.
 There has been no recent activity in the other two Individual Actions.
 Cases where Liggett is the only defendant could increase as a result of the remaining Engle progeny cases.